wayneeseguin/graft/docs/README.md

 ## Version

-This documentation is for Spruce v1.31.0+, which includes:
+This documentation is for graft v1.31.0+, which includes:
 - Enhanced parser with nested expressions
 - Environment variable expansion in references
 - Default values for vault operator